-Calibration of the Q46C4 is required to accurately match the sensor characteristics to the monitor/analyzer.
+Calibration of the Q45CT is required to accurately match the sensor characteristics to the monitor/analyzer.
 Since the output of the conductivity sensor does not degrade over time, it is typically only required that the sensor be calibrated at initial installation and then cleaned periodically to maintain proper system accuracy.

 It is important for the user to establish a periodic cleaning and calibration-check schedule for sensor maintenance to maintain high system accuracy.
 Since the conductivity of a solution is greatly affected by temperature, proper settings for thermal compensation are critical for accurate operation.
 Before calibrating the instrument for the very first time, it is important to select the proper operating parameters in the configuration menus for temperature compensation methods.
+Also at initial installation, a temperature calibration must be performed before conductivity can be calibrated.